 - Evidence of financial support that is valid for the duration of your stay in the U.S.

-If you have difficulty reentering the U.S. according to the above instructions, please refer the immigration inspector to the following immigration regulations: 8 CFR 214.1(b) and 22 CFR 41.112(d).
+If you have difficulty reentering the U.S. according to the above instructions, please refer the CBP officer to the following regulations: 8 CFR 214.1(b) and 22 CFR 41.112(d).